stormpath/stormpath-framework-spec/email-verification.md

 ### <a name="autoLogin"></a> autoLogin

-If enabled, will create the `access_token` cookie and redirect the user to the `nextUri` if they have successfully verified their account.
+If enabled, will create the `access_token` cookie and redirect the user to the `nextUri?status=verified` if they have successfully verified their account.

 <a href="#top">Back to Top</a>